 If you are visiting in the winter be sure to choose a rental vehicle that is equipped with winter tires especially if you plan to do any backcountry hiking where the roads may not be cleared.

-For exploring Banff National Park on your own schedule, a rental car is the way to go.
+For exploring Banff National Park and other nearby national parks on your own schedule, a rental car is the way to go.

 The best way to get around is to rent a car and explore on your own!
 We recommend Rental Cars, which has the largest range of vehicles for the best value on the market.

 Exploring Banff in 3 days you’ll surely be spending every day on your feet.
 This means when it comes to choosing somewhere to rest up for the next day you’ll want to make sure you’ve made the right choice.

 From cabins tucked away in the woods, to central hotels with beautiful mountain views, to lodges in Banff National Park, there are many options.

 You’ll find beautiful resorts with incredible amenities like spas and heated outdoor pools, and budget-friendly social hostels perfect for meeting new adventure buddies.